About the Book

 Whether you are here for its stunning natural landscapes, its flavorful cuisine, its sinfully cheap shopping, or a taste of its tumultuous past, you will find Vietnam's residents to be universally welcoming, generous, and highly cultured.

-Howe Sim is an award-winning commercial travel photographer whose portfolio spans 64 countries on six continents.
-His subjects are as diverse as his destinations, and include Varanasi's mesmerizing cremation ghats, the semi-feral felines of Santorini, and the mammoth sand dunes of the Sahara.
+Howe Sim is an award-winning commercial travel photographer whose portfolio spans 67 countries on six continents.
+His subjects are as diverse as his destinations, and include Varanasi's mesmerizing cremation ghats, the big cats of the Serengeti, and street scenes in North Korea, the world's most secretive state.
 He works primarily on assignment, providing stock images for his corporate clientele.
 A perpetual nomad, he is always busy charting out the next adventure ... the more bizarre or unearthly, the better.
 Howe's work has been featured by National Geographic, Nature's Best, and numerous other trade publications.
 Some of his images grace magazine covers and countless others appear in calendars, books, advertising and promotional materials, and on websites.
 His photographs adorn the walls of many homes and businesses, with the very best showcased in his series of sixty-nine travel photography books.